 Dr. Claudia Leonardi (cleon1@lsuhsc.edu) and she will put your name in the system.
 Then by searching “redcap” on the LSUHSC web page, you can access the webpage and once on the page once Dr. Leonardi has allowed access you should have access using your LSUHSC ID & password

-For EPIC and CLIQ: you must e-mail Ms. Brenda Galle (bgalle@lsuhsc.edu) stating “I am a L1 or L2 who is working on a research project *insert Name of project, IRB, & the associated Faculty Member* and I need access to EPIC and CLIQ (please include all facilities).
-Thanks, *your name*”
+For EPIC access you must e-mail Ms.Jeanne Ascani (Jeannine.Ascani@lcmchealth.org) for EPIC UMC access, stating “I am a L1 or L2 who is working on a research project *insert Name of project, IRB, & the associated Faculty Member* and I need access to the EPIC EMR for UMC Thanks, *your name*”

+For remote access to EPIC students should contact Mrs. Adante Hebert ataheb11@lsuhsc.edu using the template above.

 For All Scripts and Private Access: e-mail Ms. Edwina Jackson (ejack9@lsuhsc.edu) once you email the form she sends you back to her, someone will e-mail you and guide you the rest of the way.
 You may have to set up a short training meeting in order to complete the process and activate your access.

-to Children’s EMR access: Ask the Faculty Member that you are working with on the project to E-mail Wendy Huval (wendy.huval@lcmchealth.org) and cc.
-Catherine Mooney (catherine.mooney@lcmchealth.org) including the IRB # and a short explanation.
+to Children’s EMR access: Ask the Faculty Member that you are working with on the project to E-mail Emma Crady (Emma.Crady@lcmchealth.org) and cc.
+Stephanie.Gelpi (Stephanie.Gelpi@lcmchealth.org) including the IRB # and a short explanation.

 The following Steps are also for a New project